-1. Membership fee, if any, in the Society shall be determined, from time to time, by the Board of Directors.
-Any person residing in Alberta, may become a member upon payment of the membership fee.
+1. Any person residing in Alberta, may become a society member upon annual registration as a Volunteer and/or Program Participant.
 Any member wishing to withdraw from membership may do so upon a notice to the Board through its Secretary.
-If any member is in arrears for fees or assessments for any year, such member shall be automatically suspended at the expiration of four months from the end of such year and shall thereafter be entitled to no membership privileges or powers in the Society until reinstated.
-Any member upon a majority vote of all members of the Society in good standing may be expelled from membership for any cause which the Society may deem reasonable.
+Any member upon a majority vote of all members of the Society in good standing may be expelled from membership for any cause which the Society may deem reasonable.1.

 2. The President shall be ex-officio a member of all Committees.
 He/she shall, when present, preside at all meetings of the Society and of the Board.
 In his/her absence, the Vice-President shall preside at any such meetings.
 In the absence of both, a chairperson may be elected at the meeting to preside.